purdue-arc/DD_On_Boarding/README.md

 ### Connect with Gazebo and ROS

 During above Gazebo tutorial, you created a keyboard interface by Gazebo.
-It should work fine, but we won't use Gazebo with the real rover.
+It should work fine, but we won't use Gazebo with the real drone.
-So, the code that send command (the Twist message) should be created and sent in from the ROS working space.
+So, the code that sends command (the Twist message) should be created and sent in from the ROS working space.
 Recall from [Writing Publisher and Subscriber Nodes](#writing-publisher-and-subscriber-nodes) section, you already wrote a publisher that send simple texts.
-Next step, you will create another publisher that read keyboard input then send the Twist message to control the rover in Gazebo.
+Next step, you will create another publisher that read keyboard input then send the Twist message to control the drone in Gazexo.
-Keep in mind that even you make a right publisher that send the Twist message on `cmd_vel` topic, Gazebo robot won't react.
+Keep in mind that even you make a right publisher that send the Twist message on `cmd_vel` topic, the Gazebo robot won't react.
 This is because, by default, ROS and Gazebo world are not connected.
 To connect these two worlds, follow this [tutorial](https://gazebosim.org/docs/fortress/ros2_integration/)